0xblockbard/aptsend/README.md

 - **Marketing loop:** every pending vault is a call-to-action to join Aptos

 ## 🏗️ How It Works (In simple terms)

+It only takes 2 simple steps for any user to get started on the platform and receive funds, and an additional step if he wishes to send funds to anyone else.

 1. User connects aptos wallet **[User Action 1]**
 2. User selects any channel and connect to it with his social profile **[User Action 2]**